The truth about dry cleaning

 "To get greasy stains (such as salad dressing) out of any kind of washable fabric, treat the area with some blue Dawn dish detergent before washing.
 It's safe for both the fabric and the washer, and it truly "gets grease out of your way" - even in the laundry.
 This has worked for me even when I didn't catch the stain until the garment came out of the dryer :) It also seems to work well on protein stains, like blood."
 It was Melinda who referred us to the excellent site Hand-Washing 101 (DomestiCity), which recommends using a very basic soap, such as Lux or Ivory brand soap flakes.

-Want to preserve your wedding dress for posterity?
+• Guarding the Gown: Want to preserve your wedding dress for posterity?
 Chris Martell, Wisconsin State University, quotes practical archivist Sally Jacobs on seven things to ask a dry-cleaning service before you let them touch your wedding dress, in Guarding the Gown (Wisconsin State Journal, 6-28-05).
 You'll have to answer a few questions before you get to it!

 Must I dry clean polyester suits?
-A reader reports in.
+Two readers report in.

 Tabby Wilbanks found this webpage when she googled for answers on how to avoid dry cleaning all the polyester suits she had acquired for a new job, suits that had cost an “arm and a leg.”
 She braved washing one, to see what happens, and reports: “I washed my suits on gentle in cold water and for the jackets with buttons or embroidery I used laundry bags.
 I used fluff, no heat, for 20 minutes, then hung them up.
 They are all fine.
 None of the buttons were affected it seems and the embroidery is still just as nice.
 I didn't overload them; in fact, I underloaded a large-load cycle.
 I used Ivory dish soap since for some reason Woolite is not carried as regular stock at my local Wal-Mart; I was in a hurry and went with an old standby in the Ivory.
 I was really nervous, but they came out fine.
 Saved me about 40-60 bucks in drycleaning.
 I washed 5 suits, plus the extra pants and blouses that go with them.
 I will let you know if in the next few times anything detrimental comes about.
 I have only washed them once or twice, I don’t intend to wash them as often as I would T shirts and blue jeans.